colemanja91/colemanja91.github.io/_posts/2022-06-19-dinosaurs.markdown

 In the movie, this entire plot point is addressed in one short scene where the characters find hatched dinosaur eggs with little dinosaur footprints leading away from the nest.
 In the book, it plays out a bit differently.

-Because computers are a big part of the plot, there's almost a full chapter describing the computer systems used in the park.
+There's almost a full chapter describing the computer systems used in the park (it's a big part of the plot, and general audiences weren't as familiar with computers in the late eighties).
 One of these systems is a video-based recognition system that counts dinosaurs, and raises alerts if the count of dinosaurs on the island is different than what's expected.
 (This sort of technology was pure fiction at the time of the novel, but with modern ML is [very realistic](https://www.youtube.com/watch?v=8bMX6rtw6qg)).

 When the novel characters find evidence of dinosaur eggs, this sparks a debate.
 On one hand, there's hard, physical proof of dinosaurs breeding.
 On the other hand, there's so much confidence that the park's computer system would have alerted them if there were more dinosaurs than expected.